-Later in 1930, the Internal Revenue Service filed a lien for \$1,714 against Ford Sterling for two years of income taxes.
-It was also said that Sterling lost most of his money in the stock market.
+Despite his success on the screen, Sterling started to have financial troubles.
+In 1930, the Internal Revenue Service filed a lien for \$1,714 against Ford Sterling for two years of income taxes.
+148 It was also said that Sterling lost most of his money in the stock market.
+149

+At the same time, his marital situation improved.
 After a 13-year separation, Ford Sterling and Teddy Sampson reconciled in late 1931.
+150